Can I Eat Expired Wine Red Unopened?

 Expert Source

-"According to USDA guidelines, unopened red wine can be stored in a cool, dark place at a consistent temperature of around 55°F to 65°F for optimal quality and can last for several years."
+"According to USDA guidelines, unopened red wine can be stored in a cool, dark place at a consistent temperature of around 55°F to 65°F for optimal quality and can typically be kept for 3-5 years, depending on the specific variety."

 Fresh Wine Red Unopened